Yu-Group/covid19-severity-prediction/outline.md

         - some ventilators (maybe 10-20%) will still be needed for non-covid-19 use
         - we would also like to build in something local gov. action data (e.g. what has been enacted by local governments)
         - would like to use information directly from the hospital as well
+        - some hospitals are taking measures now to increase their number of ICU beds
+        - government also has some stockpiled ventilators, although still unclear where they are
 - using these outcomes, we then would like to prioritize different hospitals
     - still not sure how to combine them...
 - these efforts should be coordinated with how the gov. is distributing ventilator stockpiles